Canadian families 'plead urgently' for third evacuation flight from Wuhan

 In a letter sent to Global Affairs Canada on Saturday, 44 families said that poor communication and misinformation meant their relatives did not board either of the previous government-chartered flights.
 The families represent about 100 Canadian citizens and PRs who want to leave Wuhan.

-The families gave examples of language barriers, limited internet access and personal isolation as reasons why people did not board the flights.
+The families gave examples of language barriers, limited internet access and personal isolation as reasons why people did not board the flights, as well as general confusion about who was permitted to board the planes.

 "We are pleading urgently with the government to have compassion to bring our families and loved ones home," the letter said.